eGangotri/eGangotri/README.md

   'pre57' is also ignored but that is a different usage.
   It is meant to be ignored by all accounts.
   Except ones which will specifically pick only pre57 folder.
 These accounts can be configured.

+  #Lock Screen Issue in Remote Computers
+  In Lock Screen Mode the Robot APIs stop working.
+  So No tabbing, pasting etc.
+  If you are working remotely and your remote computer goes in Lock Screen Mode
+    you have to find ways to disable Locking